Neural-Dragon-AI/Cynde/drawings.md

    - DataFrame (list_float)
    - DataFrame (struct)

-3. The connections between the input nodes and the modules remain the same, with the addition of DataFrame (struct) connected to `cynde.functional.generate`.
+3. The connections between the input nodes and the modules have been updated to include DataFrame (struct) connected to `cynde.functional.generate`.

 4. The output connections remain the same:
    - `cynde.functional.embed` outputs DataFrame (list_float).